RedyChee/Data-Science-R-Basics/Section 4 : Programming Basics.md

 }
 ```

-## we see that the above function and the pre-built R mean() function are identical
+## We see that the above function and the pre-built R mean() function are identical
 ```
 x <- 1:100
 identical(mean(x), avg(x))
 ```

-## variables inside a function
+## Variables inside a function
 - not defined in the workspace
 ```
 s <- 3